GuttiDK/TheBank/README.md

 - **Klasse `Bank`**
   - Repræsenterer konceptet med en bank.
   - Holder en liste af konti, bankbalance og en tæller for kontonumre.
+  The property public Account Account { get; set; } doesn't seem necessary in the Bank class.
+If its purpose is to store a "currently active" account, the name and its purpose should be clarified.
+It might be better to initialize the Accounts list inside the constructor to avoid a potential NullReferenceException.

 ## Account.cs